COVID-19 Leave Policy

 What if an employee needs to remain out longer than 10 days?

-For employees who are deemed unable to return to work after 10 days by physician, the employee will need to file a Short Term Disability claim.
+For employees who are deemed unable to return to work after 10 days by a physician, the employee will need to file a Short Term Disability claim.
 Once approved for disability, you will utilize any remaining sick/personal time and any accrued vacation time.

 Need to file a Short Term Disability claim?